NERC-CEH/catalogue/README.markdown

 Inside the vagrant box there are a few git repositories which are checked out.

+Directories will be shared with your host machine unless the environment variable *VAGRANT_DISABLE_SHARING* is set to true

 ### /opt/ceh-catalogue -> ssh://git@stash.ceh.ac.uk:7999/cig/catalogue.git

   A dump of the software repository, this contains things like the templates for the